Riskified/dynamic-environment/README.md

 * Your first test manifest should create a new namespace (preferably named like your test directory) and all test resources (deployments, destination rules, virtual services, etc.) should be deployed to that namespace.
-If required create more than one namespace.
+If required, create more than one namespace.
 This will prevent collisions between test cases.
 * Every namespace added (per the previous step) should contain an _Istio_ namespace:
     ```yaml